antnn/gists/qemu/readme.md

 # VM with GPU passthrough without reboots
 Works even with one GPU in the system.
-Note that you also need to passtrhough usb input devices
+Note that you may also need to passtrhough usb input devices </br>
+or just hit `Crtl+ALt+F` two times if you have problems with mouse in guest
 ##### Add to Linux host Kernel args
 ```bash
 cat /proc/cmdline